 Formally registered cannabis medicines

-- Marinol® (dronabinol) is synthetically manufactured and registered in the US by the Food and Drug Administration (FDA) for the treatment of anorexia in patients with AIDS, and for the management of chemotherapy-induced nausea and vomiting where standard antinausea treatments have failed.
+- Marinol® and Syndros (dronabinol) for the treatment of anorexia associated with weight loss in patients with AIDS and management of chemotherapy-induced nausea and vomiting where standard anti-nausea treatments have failed.

 - Cesamet® (nabilone) for management of chemotherapy-induced nausea and vomiting.

 - Epidiolex (cannabidiol) for management of Dravet and Lennox-Gastaut syndromes and tuberous sclerosis complex.